What is bankroll and why control it?

 - session time limits

-- losing limits
+- loss limits

 - temporary account blocking